Spin-Charge Groups for Fermions in Fluids and Crystals: General Structures and Physical Consequences

-Hence, the SCG for given $G_b$ and $O_f$ is determined by the map $\tilde \phi$ and the cohomology class in $H^2_\varphi(G_b,\mathcal Z(O_f))$.
-We study SCGs for 3D fermionic superfluids (including the $^3$He $A, A_1$ and $B$ phases), where $G_b$ is either $O(3)\times Z_2^T$ or $SO(2)\times Z_2^P$ with $P$ the spatial inversion, and $O_f$ are three typical groups in Tab.\ref{tab:Of}.
-The total number of SCG are shown in Tab.\ref{tab:scpg_4e} (see SM\cite{SM} for details).
-We then consider electrons in 2D crystals where $G_b$ is a magnetic point group.
-The map $\tilde\phi$ (and $\phi$) of SCGs whose $O_f$ are internal symmetries of serval $2e$- and $4e$-SCs are enumerated in section S3 of the SM\cite{SM}, with the invariants of the projective twists and examples of projective reps listed in sections S4 of the SM\cite{SM}.
-Below we discuss the physical consequence of SCGs via lattice examples.
+Here we illustrate SCGs through representative examples.
+For three-dimensional chiral fermionic superfluids, including the \(^{3}\)He \(A\) and \(A_1\) phases, the spatial symmetry group \(G_b\) is given by \(SO(2)\times \mathbb{Z}_2^{P}\), where \(\mathbb{Z}_2^{P}\) denotes inversion symmetry.
+In this case, infinitely many maps \(\tilde{\phi}\) arise (see Table~\ref{tab:scpg_4e}).
+The corresponding \(\mathbb Z\) index labels the angular momentum \(m\) of the Cooper pairs and characterizes the \((p_x+ip_y)^m\) pairing symmetry.
+For two-dimensional magnetic point groups \(G_b\), a large number of maps \(\tilde{\phi}\) associated with charge-\(2e\) and charge-\(4e\) SCs are counted in Table~\ref{tab:scpg_4e}.
+The derivation of these maps is presented in Sec.~S3 of the Supplemental Material (SM) \cite{SM}, while the corresponding projective twists, invariants, and projective representations are summarized in Sec.~S4 \cite{SM}.
+Below we discuss several physical consequences of SCGs.

-\paragraph*{Projective twists in the spin sector.—} If $S_z$ is conserved, namely if $U(1)_s\in O_f$, the extension of $G_b$ can contain projective twists in the spin sector that are missing in SSGs\cite{SSG1, SSG2, SSG3}.
-The inclusion of spin twist is equivalent to introduce background $U(1)_s$ spin-gauge field, namely spin fluxes\cite{Wu_Spinflux}.
-Two types of spin fluxes can be distinguished, namely the ferromagnetic (FM) fluxes and anti-ferromagnetic (AFM) fluxes.
-The FM spin flux is similar to the usual charge-flux due to the spin polarization, while the AFM spin flux is more exotic.
+\paragraph*{Projective twists in the spin sector.—} If \(S_z\) is conserved, i.e., if \(U(1)_s\subset O_f\), the extension of \(G_b\) can contain projective twists in the spin sector that are not captured by SSGs \cite{SSG1, SSG2, SSG3}.
+Such spin twists can be interpreted as background \(U(1)_s\) spin gauge fields carrying spin fluxes \cite{Wu_Spinflux}.
+Two types of spin fluxes can then be distinguished: ferromagnetic (FM) fluxes, which vary continuously in analogy with charge fluxes, and antiferromagnetic (AFM) fluxes, which are quantized and exhibit more exotic properties.